Mars Is All About War And Violence

 The spiritual sky

-Venus is the brightest star in the sky and the Neolithic people must have known it.
-The red planet is less easy to see with the human eye.
+For certain, Venus is the brightest star in the sky and the Neolithic people must have known it.
+Mars, the red planet is less easy to see with the human eye.
 Even if they recognised it, they could never have considered that Mars is all about war and violence.
-They had a peaceful society and so would have given the stars a benign role in their existence.
-I can imagine stories about how the stars were formed; that they gained their light from the parent moon, little lunar children romping across an unlit heavenly playground.
+Because they had a peaceful society, they would have given the stars a benign role in their existence.
+Consequently, I can imagine stories about how the stars were formed; that they gained their light from the parent moon, little lunar children romping across an unlit heavenly playground.
 Those stories fired our imagination for millennia until science gave us the real picture.
 The science is even more amazing and need not diminish our relationship with the stars.
 As for new composers, relating music to stars is just a little more challenging.